Vodafone Australia: 3-Vodafone merger

-Between 2009 and 2012 VHA experienced a series of major failures on their mobile network - 'Vodafail'. (a term used widely in the media and by users on social media networks to describe the outages).
+Between 2009 and 2012 VHA experienced a series of major failures on their mobile network - 'Vodafail'. (a term used widely in the media and by users on social media networks to describe the outages) predominantly caused by a lack of backhaul capacity between the Mobile Towers and the main central Exchanges being overloaded.
 More than two million customers left VHA over the period from 2010 to 2013.

 VHA began phasing out the 3 brand in mid-2011, with the 3 network was shut down completely on 30 August 2013.

 VHA-TPG merger

 On 30 August 2018 VHA announced plans to merge with TPG, the second-largest internet service provider in Australia, with Vodafone Group and Hutchison Telecommunications Australia to own a combined 50.1% of the combined group and TPG shareholders the remaining 49.9%.

 In December 2018, the merger plans were called into question by the Australian Competition & Consumer Commission, which expressed 'concerns' regarding a potential reduction in competition if the merger were to proceed.
 In particular, the regulator signalled its concern that the merger would essentially remove Vodafone from the fixed-line broadband market and remove TPG (an 'aggressive' low-cost competitor) from the mobile market.
 This ultimately led the ACCC to block the proposal in May 2019.

 The ACCC's decision was overturned by the Federal Court of Australia in February 2020, giving TPG and VHA permission to merge as planned.
 The Court ruled that TPG no longer held ambitions to enter the Australian mobile market with its own infrastructure, with the merger therefore not likely to reduce competition levels in the market.

 TPG Telecom Limited, formerly named Vodafone Hutchison Australia Limited, was listed on the Australian Securities Exchange on 30 June 2020.